“The cleverest of all, in my opinion, is the man who calls himself a fool at least once a month.” – Fyodor Dostoevsky

-While this statement might sound true because a lot of buildings built under Marcos still stands today, the statement also unconsciously implies three points that needs to be addressed:
+While this statement might sound true because a lot of buildings built under Marcos still stands today, the information also unconsciously implies three points that need to be addressed:

 1. It implies that the blame for the downfall of this “Golden Age” rests on the people who fought Marcos, and get this… the people who fought for our Democracy and Human Rights made people poor.

-3. It also implies that the poverty that existed before and after Marcos in our country is not in any way related to the amount of money plundered by Marcos.
+3. It also implies that the poverty that existed before and after Marcos in our country is not related to the amount of money plundered by Marcos.

-I hope I was able to reach out to the teacher, and perhaps give him five questions he could’ve asked and discussed with his students with regards to their “reality”.
+I could reach out to the teacher and perhaps give him five questions he could’ve asked and discussed with his students regarding their “reality.”

 - Is it the TRUTH?
 (Are their beliefs true?
 Is history just a subjective point of view, or are there ways to approach history objectively?)

 - Is it FAIR to all concerned?
 (What does it mean to be fair?
-How do we know something is fair?)
+How do we know something is reasonable?)

 - Will it build GOODWILL and BETTER FRIENDSHIPS? (to all the victims of Martial Law and to those who benefitted from Martial Law)